jamesxuoi/projects/README.md

 # Welcome to James Repository

 My name is James Xuoi.
-I’m a Hardware Engineer, who has big passion with Machine learning algorithms and Cloud architect.
+I’m a Hardware Engineer, who has big passion with Machine learning algorithms and Cloud infrastructure.

 I love the idea of building an end to end tinyML (embedded hardware with built-in machine learning models) project from pcb design to deploying the optimised machine learning model into production (eg. ML software, AI embedded systems devices).
 Therefore, I started to work as a full-time Hardware and Machine Learning Engineer in medical field.